aditya-datahub/Banking-Project-Data-Analysis-Dashboard/README.md

 git clone https://github.com/aditya-datahub/Banking-Project-Data-Analysis-Dashboard.git
 pip install -r requirements.txt

+Run the notebooks in Jupyter for analysis; the dashboard is available in the `docs/` folder.

 ---

 📜 License

-Licensed under the MIT License.
+This project is licensed under the MIT License – free to use and modify.